24EmilyLogo/quiz_game/README.md

 # quiz_game
 Quiz Game JS Assignment
     Questions:
-SONGS AND MOVIES
+MOVIES
     1- Which of these songs is Scar's villain song?
         - Be Prepared
         - Be Aware
         - Be a Bear
         - A weembo way
-    2- Which of these songs is Mirabel's "I want song"?
+    2- Which of these people is not Mirabel's cousin?
+        - Delores
-        - Miracle Magic
+        - Isabelle
-        - When's My Turn
+        - Camillo
-        - Waiting On a Miracle
-        - Waiting for Magic
+        - Antonio
     3- Disney's Villainous features many well known and loved villains from many different movies, which of these villains is not featured in a villainous expansion yet?
         - Jafar
         - Syndrome
         - Frollo
         - Horned King
-    4-
+    4- What is Disney's 2nd highest grossing movie?
+        - Avengers: Endgame
+        - Frozen II
+        - Avengers: Infinity War
+        - Star Wars Ep, VII: The Force Awakens .

 DCL
     1- DCL's liners go to many different ports and is currently being leased an island what is the name of the island?